$1 Million HDB Flats Singapore 2026: Worth Buying? | Nexus

 Stamp duty

-BSD on a S$1M HDB resale: 1% × S$180k + 2% × S$180k + 3% × S$640k = ~S$24,600.
-SC first-property buyer pays 0% ABSD.
-SPR first-property buyer pays 5% ABSD = S$50,000.
-Total stamp duty for an SPR buyer: ~S$74,600 (or S$24,600 after the SC/SPR Married-Couple Remission, if conditions met).
+BSD on a S$1M HDB resale works out to 1% × S$180k + 2% × S$180k + 3% × S$640k, or ~S$24,600.
+An SC buying a first property pays 0% ABSD.
+An SPR buying a first property pays 5% ABSD, which is S$50,000.
+So the total stamp duty for an SPR buyer is ~S$74,600, or S$24,600 after the SC/SPR Married-Couple Remission if the conditions are met.

 Stress test and ratios

-Worked Example — S$1M HDB on a Bank Loan
+Worked Example: S$1M HDB on a Bank Loan

 Inputs

-Singapore Citizen couple, combined gross monthly income S$13,500, buys a S$1,000,000 HDB resale in Toa Payoh on a bank loan.
-25-year tenure (preserves 75% LTV), both age 33.
+A Singapore Citizen couple, both age 33, with a combined gross monthly income of S$13,500, buys a S$1,000,000 HDB resale in Toa Payoh on a bank loan over a 25-year tenure (which keeps them at the 75% LTV).

 Computation